FOOT CARE NURSE COURSE (PART 2)

 Policies and Procedures Manual - Ottawa, ON

-FCN Part 2 (Clinical) is the mentorship and clinical component of the FCN course where students practice their foot care nurse skills.
-The curriculum for Part 2 was developed by Foot Care Kingston and is administered by Foot Care Kingston in Kingston and by select education partners across Canada.
+The curriculum for Part 2 was developed by Foot Care Kingston and is administered by Foot Care Kingston and our education partners in select locations across Ontario and British Columbia.
 Each location uses the same standardized peer-reviewed education guidelines and this FCN Part 2 Course Outline.
-Please visit the FCN 2 (Clinical) page of the Foot Care Kingston website for a list of FCN Part 2 locations

 3050 Woodroffe Ave Suite 9